lookbook-hq/lookbook/docs/src/guide/previews/params.md

 In some cases, you may want to type cast the parameter value to something else (for example a `Symbol`) before using it when initializing the component.

-To help with this, a `type` option can be specified in the `@param` definition to automatically cast the dynamic value to a different type:
+To help with this, a `type` can be specified in the `@param` definition to automatically cast the dynamic value to a different type:

 ```ruby
 # @param <name> [<type>] <input_type> <opts?>